-Michael Fenn serves on the Board’s Audit & Actuarial Committee and Investment Committee.
+Completing his fourth term as an OMERS AC Board Director in 2024, Michael Fenn serves on the Board’s Investment Committee and Member Services Committee.
 He is one of the two Directors nominated by the Association of Municipalities of Ontario (AMO).

-Michael has been an Ontario Deputy Minister under three Premiers, municipal chief administrator in Hamilton and Burlington, and the founding CEO of both regional transportation authority Metrolinx and regional health authority Mississauga Halton LHIN.
-He works as a management consultant and policy researcher, with a focus on infrastructure.
+Michael has been an Ontario Deputy Minister under three Premiers, municipal chief administrator in Hamilton and Burlington, and the founding CEO of both Metrolinx and regional health authority Mississauga Halton LHIN.
+He works as a management consultant and public policy researcher.
 A chartered board director, Michael obtained the C.Dir. designation from McMaster University’s DeGroote School of Business in 2014, and he has served on the boards of the Toronto Lands Corporation and McMaster University.

-In recent years Michael has been Special Advisor to the Ontario government on regional government reform and Visiting Fellow (Infrastructure) at Western University’s Ivey Business School.
-His published research reports have addressed: six infrastructure investment risks; regional collaboration in the Greater Toronto Area; municipal priorities after 2020; ‘megatrends’ and the future of Canada’s infrastructure; creative approaches to municipal infrastructure finance and asset management; the role of the city manager in Ontario; municipal government “at an inflection point”; and water, wastewater and stormwater policy in Ontario.
-For the past decade, Michael has been jointly appointed by the Grand Chief of the Mushkegowuk Cree and the Ontario Solicitor General as Facilitator of discussions on policing issues in Northeastern Ontario First Nations.
+In 2019, Michael was appointed Special Advisor to the Ontario government on regional municipal government reform and, in 2018, as Visiting Fellow (Infrastructure) at Western University’s Ivey Business School.
+His published research reports have addressed: infrastructure investment risks; regional collaboration in the Greater Toronto Area; municipal priorities after COVID; ‘megatrends’ and the future of Canada’s infrastructure; creative approaches to municipal infrastructure finance and asset management; the role of the city manager in Ontario; municipal government “at an inflection point”; and water, wastewater and stormwater policy in Ontario.
+For the decade ending in 2021, Michael was Facilitator of discussions on policing issues in Northeastern Ontario First Nations, jointly appointed by the Grand Chief of the Mushkegowuk Cree and the Ontario Solicitor General.